Simon Beauloye, digital business executive and entrepreneur

 Building with AI.

-When readers started turning to AI chatbots for the information they used to find on our sites, revenue declined and we had to act.
-We radically streamlined operations to a small team of operators managing a pipeline of AI agents.
+When readers started turning to AI chatbots for the information they used to find on our websites, revenue declined and we had to act.
+We radically streamlined our team to a small number of operators managing a set of AI agents.
 The infrastructure now covers market research, writing, editorial review, SEO, GEO, and programming, at a fraction of the cost.
-The operating model is fundamentally different.

-The building itself is the content source.
-Every project generates real insights about what AI can and can't do, where it saves time, where it breaks, and what it takes to go from prototype to production.
-This daily hands-on building differentiates from executives who manage AI initiatives but don't build with the tools themselves.
+The work is my inspiration for the content I create.
+Every project shows what AI can and can't do, where it saves time, where it breaks, and what it actually takes to go from prototype to production.

 Zero-Base Operations